Coronavirus Disease 2019 (COVID-19) FAQs

 Q: How is Illinois handling the Coronavirus Disease 2019 (COVID-19)?

-As the ICCB currently understands it, there are no plans to issue specific closure guidance aimed at higher education, based upon the actions that colleges and universities have taken thus far.
-Institutions of higher education are expected to adhere to the Governor’s executive orders to ensure the protection, safety, and well-being of students, faculty and staff.
+As ICCB currently understands it, there are no plans to issue specific closure guidance aimed at higher education, based upon the actions that colleges and universities have taken thus far.
+Institutions of Higher Education are expected to adhere to the Governor’s Executive Orders to ensure the protection, safety, and well-being of students, faculty and staff.

-Q: What flexibility do colleges have as it relates to the Higher Learning Commission (HLC)?
+Q: What flexibility do colleges have as it relates to the Higher Learning Commission?

 Q: Should community colleges be moving toward essential personnel on campus only?